seed-br/seed-br.github.io/index.md

 + Software design requires effort and intelligence from people to create software that is useful to people.
 + Useful software is constantly evolving.
 + Software has essential and accidental issues related to software practices and software people.
-+ Education and collaboration must be pervasive to software ecosystems.
++ Education, Openness and Collaboration must be pervasive to software ecosystems.